 c/d.
 Community noise is commonly described in terms of the "ambient" noise level which is defined as the all-encompassing noise level associated with a given noise environment.
 The proposed project is located in an area dominated by agricultural uses and rural residences.
 Audibility of a new noise source and/or increase in noise levels within recognized acceptable limits are not usually considered to be significant noise impacts, but these concerns should be addressed and considered in the planning and environmental review processes.
 The primary on-site activity of horse boarding would continue; any increases in noise levels would generally be limited to people visiting their horses and attending training sessions.

-Parking spaces would be located near the existing barns and arena.
-Daily hours of operation would be comprised of boarding 24 hours a day; employees 8:00 a.m. - sunset; non-residence boarder access 8:00 a.m.-sunset; training 9:00 a.m. - sunset; and occasional night training to end by 10 p.m.; with project-related activity starting after and ending at or before the noise-sensitive nighttime hours (10:00 p.m. to 7:00 a.m.) identified in Napa County Code sections 8.16.060 and 8.16.070.
+The main parking lot would be located to the northeast of the existing tack barn, approximately 250 feet from the closest off-site residence.
+Additional parking would be approximately 500 feet from the closest off-site residence.
+Additional parking would be approximately 500 feet from the closest off-site residence.
+Additional parking would be approximately 500 feet from the closest off-site residence of boarding 24 hours a day; employees 8:00 a.m.- sunset; non-residence boarder access 8:00 a.m.-sunset; training 9:00 am- sunset; with project-related activity starting after and ending well before the noise-sensitive nighttime hours (10:00 p.m. to 7:00 a.m.) identified in Napa County Code sections 8.16.060 and 8.16.070.
 The proposed project would not result in long-term significant permanent noise impacts.
 Potential impacts would be less than significant.
 A standard noise condition of approval applied to Use Permits is as follows.